 Auks

 Almost all the guillemot, puffin and razorbill photos were taken on the Farne Islands.
-Not because that's the only place I've seen auks, just that it's by far the best I've witnessed.
+Not because that's the only place I've seen auks, just that it's by far the best location I've experienced.
 Everyone should go to the Farnes in May or June once in their lifetime.
 It's an amazing experience.

 Taken near Coquet Island